Path Checking for MTL and TPTL over Data Words: Introduction

-In this paper, we continue the analysis study of the path checking problem started in~\cite{DBLP:journals/tcs/DemriLS10} for $\tptl$ and data words over the non-negative integers, \ie, we regard data words as the behaviours of OCM.
+In this paper, we continue the study of the path-checking problem started in~\cite{DBLP:journals/tcs/DemriLS10} for $\tptl$ and data words over the non-negative integers, \ie, we regard data words as the behaviours of one-counter machines.
 Note that $\tptl$ is strictly more expressive than $\fltl$ in that, in contrast to the latter, with $\tptl$ one can express that the difference of the current data value in a data word and the value stored in a register belongs to a certain interval.
 We further investigate path checking for $\mtl$, because, as it was recently proved~\cite{DBLP:journals/corr/CarapelleFGQ13}, $\mtl$ is strictly less expressive than $\tptl$ in the setting of data words over the non-negative integers.
-Applications for $\tptl$ over data words can be seen in areas where data streams of discrete values have to be analyzed and the focus is on the dynamic variation of the values (e.g. streams of discrete sensor data or stock charts).

-More specifically, we investigate the path checking problems for $\tptl$ over data words that can be either finite or infinite periodic; in the latter case the data word is specified by an initial part, a period, and an offset number, which is added to the data values in the period after each repetition of the period.
+More specifically, we investigate the path-checking problems for $\tptl$ over data words that can be either finite or infinite periodic; in the latter case the data word is specified by an initial part, a period, and an offset number, which is added to the data values in the period after each repetition of the period.